KSAFA Major League

-The KSAFA Major League is a third-division football league in Jamaica.
+The KSAFA Major League, officially known as Wray & Nephew KSAFA Major League for sponsorship reasons, is a fourth-division football league in Jamaica.
 The twelve teams that compete in the league are based in the parishes of St. Andrew and Kingston.
-At the end of each season, the top two teams are promoted to the KSAFA Super League.
+At the end of each season, the two finalists are promoted to the KSAFA Championship.
 The bottom two teams are relegated to the KSAFA Syd Bartlett League.

+Competition format

+The competition is composed of a preliminary round consisting of two zone, with 6 teams per zone.

+At the end of the preliminary round the top four teams from each zone will advance to the quarter-finals knock-out rounds.

+The winners and runners-up gain promotion to the KSAFA Championship, while the bottom placed team of each preliminary zones are relegated to the KSAFA Syd Bartlett League.